ChaosRifle/DCS-on-Linux/wiki/Installation.md

 > If the game is not launching to main menu now, check your runner from step 1, or proceed to [Troubleshooting](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Troubleshooting)

 - 5: close your game client if you tested it, and go to [Finalizing install](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Installation/#finalizing-install), you are now nearly done!

-# Wine
-> [!note]
-> This script is in beta.
-While it should function, and no prefix-breaking changes will be made to it, be aware that certain functions may not fully work.
-> If you encounter problems, PLEASE report them in a git issue or on matrix ping Chaos, as it will exit beta and be the recommendation if no issues are reported soon.

-- 1: Download this repo's ``tools`` folder, you may rename the folder and place it anywhere, but keep the scripts all in the same folder
-- 2: ``chmod +x`` all of the scripts in the ``tools`` folder
-- 3: run ``helper-dcs.sh`` to begin a mostly automated installation, select ``install dcs``. please follow the prompts carefully in case user action is required
-- 4: to launch dcs, just run ``launch-dcs.sh`` after installing. running ``launch-dcs.sh -h`` can give more info on available options
-- 5: go to [Finalizing install](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Installation/#finalizing-install). you can skip SRS, and Fixerscripts as they are included in the helper, you are now nearly done!